airwallex/airwallex-payment-android/GUIDE.md

 1. [Before you start](#before-you-start) to use SDK, you need to set up SDK, complete configuration, and create payment intent in your server.

 *Integration options*
-1. [Airwallex API Integration](#airwallex-api-integration)If you prefer to use your own payment UI, you can choose to integrate Airwallex Android SDK via API.
-2. [Airwallex Native UI integration](#airwallex-native-ui-integration)You can choose to use Airwallex Android SDK with our prebuilt UI page
+1. [Airwallex Native UI integration](#airwallex-native-ui-integration)You can choose to use Airwallex Android SDK with our prebuilt UI page

 Our demo application is available open source on [Github](https://github.com/airwallex/airwallex-payment-android) and it will help you to better understand how to integrate Airwallex Android SDK in your Android App.